sigit-idn/frontend-dev-test/README.md

-# Developer Test: Build a simple Kanban Board app with Blitz JS
+# Frontend Dev Test: Build a simple Kanban Board app with Blitz JS

 ## Instructions
 You will build a blitz.js app (please do not use any other framework)